What does it mean to be well?

 Connected to element of fire, our passion and the direction of the south.

-“I AM PASSIONATE ABOUT REMEMBERING AND RECLAIMING THE SACRED FEMININE WITHIN EACH OF US.
-BY WAY OF YOGA AND MEDITATION, PRAYER, RITUAL AND CEREMONY, MOON GATHERINGS, RETREATS, CURIOSITY OR CONVERSATION, I SERVE TO EMPOWER WOMEN THROUGH PRACTICAL WISDOM.
+“I AM PASSIONATE ABOUT REMEMBERING AND RECLAIMING THE SACRED FEMININE WITHIN EACH OF US. through YOGA AND ritual, MOON GATHERINGS, RETREATS, CURIOSITY OR CONVERSATION, I SERVE TO EMPOWER WOMEN THROUGH PRACTICAL WISDOM.
 I BELIEVE THAT WELL-BEING COMES FROM ALIGNING TO NATURE AND SOUL, AND IS ULTIMATELY ABOUT EMBODYING WHO YOU REALLY ARE.”